Blank blank WWII Vehicle and Gun Database

 General Information

-The Inf Tank Mk II was designed in 1937, manufactured by Vulcan Foundry based on the existing fully tracked Matilda and was in use from 1941 to 1943.
+The Inf Tank Mk II was an Infantry Tank designed in 1937, manufactured by Vulcan Foundry, it was based on the fully tracked Matilda chassis and was in use from 1941 to 1943.
+It was commonly called a Matilda III.

 The vehicle was powered by Leyland 'Diesel 190HP' diesel powerplant producing 190 HP which could drive the vehicle on roads at up to 15 mph with a range of about 101 miles before refuelling.
 Its cross country performance was adequate providing a max speed of about 8 mph and a range of about 62 miles.

 It was armed with 1 light machine gun.
 Its main armament consisted of an Ordnance Q.F.
-2pdr which could penetrate 67 mm of flat plate at 200 metres
+2pdr weighing 0.860 kg and with a maximum range of 5,900 metres.

 The Matilda III was a complete new design to replace the Matilda I Infantry tank, which had been superceeded by advances in tank designs.